Priority | Framework strategies | Score |

 How do we develop talent pipelines?
 How will you develop your leaders?

 How can we create knowledge and transfer across your organization?
-How can we support a learning organization?
+How can we support a learning

 How do we onboard and integrate new employees?